ZainBashir/Simple-Kohonen-network/README.md

 A very simple implementation of a Kohonen network to cluster given vectors into two classes; patient and control.
 The text files 'patient' and 'control' are given to the network in the learning phase to learn the weights associated with each node.

-A file named 'zain' which in unknown to the netwrok is provided then provided in the testing phase to identify the vectors as either control or patients.
+A file named 'zain', unknown to the network, is then provided in the testing phase to identify the vectors as either control or patients.

 Written in MATLAB